tzhukov/chatapp/chatapp.md

 The chat application follows a microservices-inspired architecture with a clear separation of concerns.
 **Identity Provider (DexIdp):** A dedicated service responsible for user registration, login, and authorization.
 It will issue JSON Web Tokens (JWT) upon successful authentication, which the other services will use to verify user identity.
 DexIdp is an OpenID Connect (OIDC) provider that can be used to federate authentication against other upstream identity providers like LDAP, GitHub, etc.
 **Frontend (Vue.js):** A single-page application responsible for the user interface, rendering the chat history, and sending new messages.
 It communicates with the Golang backend via a REST API for initial data and a WebSocket connection for real-time updates.
 The frontend will redirect users to the IdP for login and attach the received JWT to all requests.
-**Backend (Golang):** A stateless service that handles API requests and message persistence.
-It is now responsible for validating the JWTs received from the frontend to ensure requests are from an authenticated user.
+**Backend (Golang):** A stateless service that handles API requests and delegates message persistence.
+It validates JWTs from the frontend.
 It exposes REST and WebSocket endpoints.
-For scalability, the service acts as a producer to a Kafka topic for new messages and also consumes from Kafka to broadcast messages to connected clients via WebSockets.
+For scalability and consistency, the service now enqueues ALL inbound messages (REST or WebSocket) to Kafka first; a single consumer path then broadcasts to WebSocket clients and persists to MongoDB.
 **Message Queue (Apache Kafka):** Serves as the central nervous system for real-time communication.
 It decouples the backend logic from the real-time broadcasting, ensuring that messages are reliably delivered and can be consumed by multiple services if needed in the future.

 ## **3\.
 Component Design**